 As mentioned above, reaching Dubrovnik by bus from other European countries is pretty easy but mostly you will need to travel to Zagreb and from there take another bus to Dubrovnik.

 Direct buses are only available from neighbouring Bosnia & Herzegovina and Montenegro.
-There are regular buses operating between Dubrovnik and Mostar, Zenica, Sarajevo, Tivat, Podgorica, Herceg Novi, Budva as well as Belgrade in Serbia.
+There are regular buses operating between Dubrovnik and Ljubljana, Mostar, Zenica, Sarajevo, Tivat, Podgorica, Herceg Novi, Budva, Belgrade in Serbia.
 From Dubrovnik you can also take bus from Tirana in Albania.

 Use Bookaway to find the latest bus schedules, bus ticket prices and book your tickets online.